srinivas-batthula/portfolio_JS/README.md

 ## Features

-- **Serverless Email Integration:** Seamlessly send emails without managing a backend.
+- **Pipedream Automation for contact form:** Seamlessly send 'thank you' emails to the contacted users & store their data in Google-Sheets.
 - **Dynamic Project Showcase:** Automatically fetch and display your latest GitHub repositories using the GitHub API.
 - **Geo-aware User Experience:** Detects user location and time zone via IP address on the /fun page.
 - **Fully Responsive Design:** Optimized for all screen sizes and devices to ensure a smooth experience everywhere.